corcorana/restingIAF/iaf_manu.md

 In sum, this preliminary analysis provides strong initial evidence that the SGF method generally furnishes highly accurate estimates of the PAF when a singular alpha component is present within the PSD.
 This degree of accuracy is maintained even at relatively low levels of SNR, although reliable resolution of low powered spectral peaks amidst background noise becomes more challenging when SNR drops below 0.15 (at least when the SGF technique is implemented with the same parameters as those used in our analysis of the empirical EEG data).
-Diminished sensitivity at low levels of SNR seems to derive from a generic reduction in the capacity of the underlying `pwelch` routine to accurately extract low powered alpha components under such conditions, rather than any specific deficiency of the SGF procedure per se.
+Diminished sensitivity at low levels of SNR seems to derive from a generic reduction in the capacity of the underlying `pwelch` routine to accurately extract low powered alpha components under such conditions, rather than any specific deficiency inherent to the SGF procedure per se.

 #### 3.2.2 Multi-channel dataset simulations
 Given that PAF estimation approached ceiling performance at moderate levels of SNR in the previous analysis, we limited our analysis of multi-channel simulaton data to a low (0.15) and a moderate (0.40) SNR condition.
 100 datasets, each comprising 9 synthetic EEG channels, were simulated for each of the three levels of alpha component dispersal in both SNR conditions (resulting in a total 5400 PSD estimates).
-The results of this analysis are summarised in Table.
+The results of this analysis are summarised in Table 2.

-Table: PAF and CoG estimation performance as a function of SNR (0.40 vs. 0.15) and alpha component distribution.
-Synthetic alpha peak sampled using a Gaussian windowing function whose inverse standard deviation was parametrically varied (where $\alpha$ = 4.0 corresponds to a narrow peak, $\alpha$ = 1.0 a broad peak). *$PAF_{PW}$*: PAF estimated via averaging of channel-wise PSD estimates furnished by `pwelch`; *$PAF_{SG}$*: PAF estimated via averaging of Savitzky-Golay smoothed, Q-weighted channel-wise PSD estimates; *$CoG$*: CoG estimated by SGF routine; *RMSE*: root mean squared error of PAF/CoG estimates; *maxDiff*: maximum absolute difference between PAF/CoG estimates and corresponding peak frequency (Hz) of underlying alpha-band component; *% Dev*: percentage of PAF/CoG estimates that diverged from the target alpha frequency by more than 0.5 Hz; *n chans*: median number of channel estimates per simulated dataset retained for PAF/CoG estimation (and associated standard deviation).
+Table: PAF and CoG estimator performance as a function of SNR (0.40 vs. 0.15) and alpha component distribution (4.0 vs. 2.5 vs. 1.0).
+Synthetic alpha components were constructed from a set of oscillatory signals that were sampled using a Gaussian windowing function.
+The inverse standard deviation of this function was parametrically varied (where $\alpha$ = 4.0 corresponds to a narrow peak, $\alpha$ = 1.0 a broad peak). *$PAF_{PW}$*: PAF estimated via averaging of channel-wise PSD estimates furnished by `pwelch`; *$PAF_{SG}$*: PAF estimated via averaging of Savitzky-Golay smoothed, Q-weighted channel-wise PSD estimates; *$CoG$*: CoG estimated by SGF routine; *RMSE*: root mean squared error of PAF/CoG estimates; *maxDiff*: maximum absolute difference (Hz) between PAF/CoG estimates and corresponding peak frequency of underlying alpha-band component; *% Dev*: percentage of PAF/CoG estimates that diverged from the target alpha frequency by more than 0.5 Hz; *n chans*: median number of channel estimates per simulated dataset retained for estimating PAF/CoG window.

 SNR |  | 0.40 |  |  | 0.15 |  |
 |---|---|---|---|---|---|---|